-updated as of June 20, 2016
+updated as of March 13, 2017

-Savolitinib (AZD6094 / HMPL-504 / volitinib) is a potential global first-in-class inhibitor of the mesenchymal epithelial transition factor, or c-Met, receptor tyrosine kinase, an enzyme which has been shown to function abnormally in many types of solid tumours.
-We developed savolitinib as a potent and highly selective oral inhibitor that was designed to address renal toxicity, the primary issue that has prevented all other selective c-Met inhibitors from gaining regulatory approval.
-In Phase I clinical studies, savolitinib has shown promising signs of clinical efficacy, causing tumour size reduction in patients with c-Met gene amplification in papillary renal cell carcinoma, non-small cell lung cancer, colorectal cancer and gastric cancer.
+Savolitinib is a potential global first-in-class inhibitor of the mesenchymal epithelial transition factor (c-MET) receptor tyrosine kinase, an enzyme which has been shown to function abnormally in many types of solid tumors.
+We designed savolitinib as a potent and highly selective oral inhibitor which through chemical structure modification addressed renal toxicity, the primary issue that has prevented all other selective c-MET inhibitors from gaining regulatory approval.
+In our clinical studies savolitinib has exhibited no renal toxicity and has shown promising signs of critical efficacy, causing tumor size reduction in patients with c-MET gene amplification, in papillary renal cell carcinoma, non-small cell lung cancer, colorectal cancer and gastric cancer.

-Fruquintinib (HMPL-013) is a highly selective and potent oral inhibitor of the vascular endothelial growth factor receptor, or VEGFR, and consequently we believe it has the potential to be a global best-in-class VEGFR inhibitor for many types of solid tumours.
-Based on pre-clinical and clinical data to date, fruquintinib’s kinase selectivity has been shown to reduce off-target toxicity, allowing for drug exposure that is able to fully inhibit VEGFR, a protein ligand which contributes to the growth of tumours, and use in potential combinations with other targeted therapies and chemotherapy in earlier lines of treatment with larger patient populations.
-We believe these are major points of differentiation compared to other small molecule VEGFR inhibitors that have already been approved.
+Fruquintinib is a highly selective and potent oral inhibitor of vascular endothelial growth factor receptor (VEGFR) and consequently we believe that it has the potential to be a global best-in-class VEGFR inhibitor for many types of solid tumors.
+Based on pre-clinical and clinical data to date, fruquintinib’s kinase selectivity has been shown to reduce off-target toxicity.
+This allows for drug exposure that can fully inhibit VEGFR, a receptor tyrosine kinase which contributes to angiogenesis, the build-up of new blood vessels around a tumor, thereby contributing to the growth of tumors, and use in potential combinations with other targeted therapies and chemotherapy in earlier lines of treatment with larger patient populations.
+We believe these are points of meaningful differentiation versus other small molecule VEGFR inhibitors that have already been approved.

-We believe HMPL-523 is a potential global first-in-class oral inhibitor targeting the spleen tyrosine kinase, or Syk, a key protein involved in B-cell signalling.
-Modulation of the B-cell signalling system has been proven to significantly advance the treatment of certain chronic immune diseases, such as rheumatoid arthritis.
-To date, only monoclonal antibody modulators, which seek to use the patient’s own immune system to treat the disease, have been approved.
-HMPL-523, as an oral drug candidate, may have important advantages over intravenous monoclonal antibody immune modulators in that small molecule compounds clear the system faster, thereby reducing the risk of infections from sustained suppression of the immune system.
+We believe HMPL-523 is a potential global first-in-class oral inhibitor targeting spleen tyrosine kinase (Syk), a key protein involved in B-cell signaling.
+Modulation of the B-cell signaling system has been proven to significantly advance the treatment of certain chronic immune diseases, such as rheumatoid arthritis as well as hematological cancers.
+To date, only monoclonal antibody immune modulators, which seek to use the patient’s own immune system to treat the disease, have been approved.
+As an oral drug candidate, we believe HMPL-523 has important advantages over intravenous monoclonal antibody immune modulators in rheumatoid arthritis in that as small molecule compounds clear the system faster, thereby reducing the risk of infections from sustained suppression of the immune system.